servalproject/batphone/CURRENT-RELEASE.md

 Release Notes for Serval Mesh 0.93
 ==================================
-[Serval Project][], December 2015
+[Serval Project][], April 2016

-These notes accompany the release in December 2015 of version 0.93 of the [Serval Mesh][] app for [Android 2.2 “Froyo”][] and above.
+These notes accompany the release in April 2016 of version 0.93 of the [Serval Mesh][] app for [Android 2.2 “Froyo”][] and above.

 What is Serval Mesh?